simplytesthere/docusaurus-base/docs/Purchasing Tech at ASC FAQ.md

 	- *GL-CODE (will only be used upon quote approval)*:
 2. We will email your budget manager and you with the quote. *If your budget manager is comfortable with the price, they must respond to the email with "I approve of this purchase"*.
 3. Once ITS receives the approval email, we will purchase the device(s).
 You will receive confirmation from us of the purchase.
-4. We will inform you once the device has arrived and has been configured for use (if applicable).
+4. We will inform you once the device has arrived and been configured for use (if applicable).

 ## I want to buy my old device.
 How do I go about that?
-We allow users to buy their old device(s) *that are out-of-warranty*.
-If your old device is not out-of-warranty, it will be put back into circulation.
+We allow full-time employees to buy their old device(s) that are out of warranty.
+If your old device is not out of warranty, it will be put back into circulation and is unavailable for purchase.

 The formula for the cost is as follows: